 Learn to improve your forward finishing kayak rolls with a progression of on water exercises to help advance your skills.
 Practicing here with a paddle.

-Techniques to improve forward finishing rolls.
-Practicing with a paddle.
+Let's discuss some techniques to improve forward finishing rolls.

 The Chest Scull is probably the best method that I found for continuing to improve my ability to recover onto the front deck.

 Get your shoulders square.
 Keep the paddle close to the water's surface.
 Once underwater, arch your back upwards and get your head to the surface.
 Then push it down.
 And finally swing your body low and across the front of the boat.
 Viewed from a stern, you can clearly see again, the position where you get your head to the surface.
 Then push it down and then swing across the front deck.